chebhou/Modifier-linker/README.md

 TODO :
  - still working on it
- - jump the non some variable settings like hide/show/render/expand/
+ - jump some modifier settings like hide/show/render/expand/..